 Botnets have traditionally used HTTP and IRC protocols to communicate with infected botnet clients.
 To block this communication, network security services can control access to theses services and ports.
 For example, the Firebox can use the WebBlocker Command and Control and Botnet Activity categories to block communication from infected botnet clients on your network to botnet sites over HTTP.
 For more information about WebBlocker, see About WebBlocker.

 Botnet communication has evolved to evade security services and find other paths to control infected botnet clients over non-traditional network ports, social networks, and PTP networks.

 Botnet Detection Sites List

-The Botnet Detection subscription service uses a list of known botnet site IP addresses from Reputation Enabled Defense (RED).
+The Botnet Detection subscription service uses a list of known botnet site IP addresses.
 These known botnet sites are added to the Blocked Sites List, which enables the Firebox to block these sites at the packet level.

 For more information about the Blocked Sites List, see About Blocked Sites.